 |Stock||$100 – $280|

 Cost To Replace Kitchen Cabinets

 The average homeowner will spend $3,800 to $5,500 to replace their kitchen cabinets of average quality in a standard size kitchen.
 Kitchen cabinet installers will either base their quote on the size of the kitchen such as 10x10, or on the linear foot measurements for just the cabinets.

 IKEA Kitchen Cabinets Cost

 According to IKEA, it costs between $300 and $500 per cabinet for medium grade materials.
 For installation, pricing is based on the value of the merchandise.
 For example, spending $3,000–$3,499 on your cabinets will cost $779 for installation while spending $5,000 will cost $1,079 for installation.

 Usually, the labor cost to install kitchen cabinets including preparation and cleanup is between $80 and $190 per cabinet.
 This amount is almost equal to the price of basic cabinetry.
 Also, the cost of supplies at about $30 will add to your contractor's labor fees.
 Hiring a handyman might be cheaper, but could end up costing a much higher price if work is not up to par and needs to be redone.

 New Kitchen Cabinets Prices By Type

-Depending on the style and materials chosen, it costs between $200 and $350 per cabinet for basic stock cabinetry, $300 to $600 per cabinet for semi-custom medium grade cabinetry, and over $500 per cabinet for high-end custom cabinets.
+Depending on the style and materials chosen, kitchen cabinet prices are $200 and $350 per cabinet for basic stock cabinetry, $300 to $600 per cabinet for semi-custom medium grade cabinetry, and over $500 per cabinet for high-end custom cabinets.